Back to controls

 From Google Cloud Console

-1. Go to the Cloud SQL Instances page in the Google Cloud Console by visiting https://console.cloud.google.com/sql/instances
+1. Open Cloud SQL Instances in Google Cloud Console.

 Using Google Cloud CLI